arevlo-flow/claude-code-workflows/README.md

 # Claude Code Workflows

-A curated collection of Claude Code plugins with slash commands for design-to-code workflows, context management, and development best practices.
+A curated collection of Claude Code plugins with slash commands for design-to-code workflows, context management, multi-agent orchestration, and development best practices.

 ## Installation